jeremyfelt/webconference-2014/talk.md

 ### Simple example workflow

-The first example is simple, and my favorite for most projects.
+The first example is simple, and my favorite for most projects, especially when getting started.
 There is a relatively stable master branch off which production versions are created with tags.
 Work is done on feature or bug branches and then merged into master when tested and ready.

 This can mean that the master branch is constantly being updated.
 It also means that production is constantly changing.
 This can be helpful when you're goal is to keep pushing the platform forward, as features are always hitting and bugs are always being fixed.